'Mahabharat' actor Praveen Kumar Sobti dies | Entertainment

 The actor breathed his last at his Ashok Vihar residence here.

+After that he represented the country across various athletic events in hammer and discus throw and even won four medals at the Asian Games, including two gold medals in 1966 and 1970.

-He also won a silver medal in Hammer Throw during the 1966 Commonwealth Games.
-The athlete gained further popularity after he began his acting career and was featured as Bheem in BR Chopra's classic ''Mahabharat'' in 1988.
+He also won a silver medal in hammer throw during the 1966 Commonwealth Games.
+The athlete gained further popularity after he began his acting career and featured as Bheem in BR Chopra's classic ''Mahabharat'' in 1988.

+He entered politics in 2013 when he joined the Aam Aadmi Party (AAP) to contest the Delhi assembly elections.
+However, Sobti lost to BJP's Mahender Nagpal.
+After that, he joined the BJP in 2014.

-He is survived by his wife, daughter, two younger brothers, and a sister.
+He is survived by wife, daughter, two younger brothers and a sister.

+On Twitter, the official Twitter handle of the BSF paid a tribute to Sobti.

+''Director General & All Ranks of BSF condole the untimely demise of Praveen Kumar Sobti, former Deputy Commandant, Arjuna Awardee, two-time Olympian (1968 Mexico Games and 1972 Munich Games) & four-time Asian Games medallist (2 gold, 1 silver and 1 bronze),'' read the tweet.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)